astrotars/stream-flutter/README.md

 ![](images/group-chat-list.png)

-All that's left to get this widget fully functional is plugging in the calls to `ApiService.channels` and adding those to our list view.
+All that's left to get this widget fully functional is querying Stream for a list of channels and adding those to our list view.
 First, when we first boot the widget in `initState`, we need to load the channels:

 ```dart
 // mobile/lib/channels.dart:19